pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "He had not a handsome face, but it was better than handsome, being extremely amiable and cheerful."
 --Charles Dickens

 "How we spend our days is how we spend our lives."
-–Annie Dillard
+--Annie Dillard

 "So there was a kid back in February from, ah, Baltimore--ah, 14 years old [Jack Andraka]--who, ah, had access to Jstor.
 And he'd been spelunking through Jstor after reading something, and he figured out a way to do early tests for pancreatic cancer [by infusing a conductive carbon mesh with a chemical that bonds to a biomarker from blood of a testee, thereby changing the conductivity of the material].
 And pancreatic cancer kills the shit out of you because we detect it way too late: By the time we detect it, it's already too late to do anything about it.
 Ah, and, um, He sent emails off to the entire oncology department at Johns Hopkins, you know, hundreds of them .. and most of them ignored it, right.
 But one of them, like, sent him an email back and said 'This is not an entirely stupid idea.
 Why don't you come on over.'
-And this kid worked evenings and weekends with this researcher, and in February I heard him on the news, just a couple of weeks after Aaron died, when Aaron was in the news a lot. *pauses and tears up* Sorry *breathes* And, ah, he said, um, the reason he was on the news is cause they'd done it; they were shipping, ah, an early test for pancreatic cancer that was gonna save lives.
+And this kid worked evenings and weekends with this researcher, and in February I heard him on the news, just a couple of weeks after Aaron died, when Aaron was in the news a lot. [*pauses and tears up*] Sorry [*breathes*] And, ah, he said, um, the reason he was on the news is cause they'd done it; they were shipping, ah, an early test for pancreatic cancer that was gonna save lives.
 And he said, ah, this is why what Aaron did was so important: Because you never know, right?
-This truth of the universe is not only something *wipes tear* that policy makers use to figure out, you know, what the speed limit should be; it's where the, the thing that's gonna keep, you know, your kid from dying of pancreatic cancer comes from.
+This truth of the universe is not only something [*wipes tear*] that policy makers use to figure out, you know, what the speed limit should be; it's where the, the thing that's gonna keep, you know, your kid from dying of pancreatic cancer comes from.
 And, without access, the person who might come up with the thing that's got your number on it may never find that answer."
 --Cory Doctorow (The Internet's Own Boy)

 "Only a man who has felt ultimate despair is capable of feeling ultimate bliss."
 Also traslated as: "There is neither happiness nor misery in the world; there is only the comparison of one state with another, —nothing more.
 He who has felt the deepest grief is best able to experience supreme happiness.
 We must have felt what it is to die, Morrel, that we may appreciate the enjoyments of living."
-–Alexandre Dumas (The Count of Monte Cristo)
+--Alexandre Dumas (The Count of Monte Cristo)

 "Education is a progressive discovery of our own ignorance."
 --Will Durant